Prologue: Read this post with a pinch of salt and make sure to read the note at the bottom.

 4/ If it's not on the blockhain, it didn't happen.
 Digital signatures will be used to validate authenticity of the real world.
 To avoid collusion, people will commit to “reality registries” (people they believe to tell the truth).
 Reality will be deemed probabilistic.— Simon de la Rouviere 🌇 (@simondlr) March 5, 2018

-To generalize, a lot of conflict resolution will happen on the blockchain or I should say conflict resolution will not be needed because of blockchain.
+To generalize, a lot of conflict resolution will happen on the blockchain or I should say conflict resolution will not be needed because of decentralized systems.
 The household node will be instrumental in making sure all payments and communications are tamper proof right from the origin.

 Identity and Authentication